 Strength is the maximal force you can apply against a load.
 Training to improve muscle strength includes lifting weights or otherwise increasing the resistance against which you work.
 Without appropriate levels of strength in your muscles, you will be predisposed to injuries.
 A post-injury rehabilitation plan will include strength training at a mid-stage of your rehab plan.

 Muscle hypertrophy is a term for the growth and increase of the size of muscle cells.
-It is important to understand this if you are creating an exercise programming for beginners.
+It is important to understand this if you are creating exercise programming for beginners.
 The most common type of muscular hypertrophy occurs as a result of physical exercise such as weightlifting, and the term is often associated with weight training.
 Muscles are made up of permanent cells called ‘muscle fibers’.
-As adults, we cannot produce new muscles fibers and when they are gone ?their gone for good.
-Whilst we can?t produce new muscles cells, we can, however, change the size of the cells we?ve got.
-Therefore when you train your muscles and they get bigger, you are not actually growing new muscles cells (hyperplasia), instead, each individual muscle cell grows in size (hypertrophy) to help your body cope with increases in muscle loading.
+As adults, we cannot produce new muscle fibers, and when they are gone their gone for good.
+Whilst we can’t produce new muscle cells, we can, however, change the size of the cells we’ve got.
+Therefore when you train your muscles and they get bigger, you are not actually growing new muscle cells (hyperplasia), instead, each individual muscle cell grows in size (hypertrophy) to help your body cope with increases in muscle loading.